 I celebrated my birthday last weekend by inviting a group of friends down to the closest thing I have to a local, Guildford’s Bar des Arts, for a coffee tasting.
 I’d originally been given the idea by Lee Hall of Matthew Algie when he did a similar demo at the Caffé Culture Show.
-There he put two different coffees through a V60 and a Chemex and I was astounded by how different they tasted.
+There he put two different coffees through a pour-over filter and a Chemex and I was astounded by how different they tasted.

 So, when thinking about how I wanted to celebrate my birthday, I could think of nothing better than surrounding myself with some friends and replicating this experiment.
 I approached Bradley of Horsham Coffee Roaster, who supplies Bar des Arts, and he provided three very different coffees for us to try.
 Meanwhile, I brought along my trusty Aeropress (and one of the guests, Richard, brought his down) to go with Bar des Arts pour-over filters and cafetiere.